3 min read

 Advanced Service Sales Model

-The upcoming Service Transformation Summit on How to Monetise Advanced Services is ideal for discussing this with your peers.
+The past Service Transformation Summit on How to Monetise Advanced Services was ideal for discussing this with your peers.

 • 4 high-quality presentations from your peers.